 - 9.1 Properties are allocated using the banding criteria (Appendix One) with reference to need and length of time spent on the waiting list). - 9.2 When a property becomes available, Housing or GHA Allocations Officers will access the waiting list and offer the applicant at the top of the relevant band the property using the table below for each property size and accessibility.
-Changes can be made to the band sequence if there is nobody within that band to allocate to, at the discretion of the Tenancy Manager and GHA Housing Manager.
+If phone contact is not successful a letter will be sent giving two working days to contact Housing or GHA, thereafter, the offer is withdrawn and the property offered to the next applicant (the applicant would remain in the same position on the waiting list).
+Changes can be made to the band sequence if there is nobody within that band to allocate to, so would allocate from the next band down following that sequence.